arommers/Libft/README.md

 Creating the static library libft marked my very first steps in the world of coding.
 It was both fun and challenging, albeit with occasional inaccuracies and often, less-than-efficient code.

 Admittedly, as I wrote most of these functions, my grasp of the involved concepts was, at best, rudimentary.
-Yet, revisiting them now provides a pleasant reminder of those initial struggles, and serves as a constant testament to my ongoing growth and improvement.
+Yet, revisiting them now provides a pleasant reminder of those initial struggles, and my constant ongoing growth and improvement.

 This is precisely why I've chosen not to update functions that might, to a discerning eye, display certain glaring faults.
 They stand as valuable markers of my progress in this coding journey.